RTEMS/rtems-docs/eng/req/items.rst

 Action Requirement Transition Pre-Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

-This set of attributes defines for each pre-condition the set of states before the action for a transition in an actin requirement.
+* The value may be a set of attributes.
+This set of attributes defines for each pre-condition the set of states before the action for a transition in an action requirement.
 Generic attributes may be specified.
 Each generic attribute key shall be an :ref:`SpecTypeActionRequirementName`.
 Each generic attribute value shall be an :ref:`SpecTypeActionRequirementTransitionPreConditionStateSet`.
 There shall be exactly one generic attribute key for each pre-condition.
 The key name shall be the pre-condition name.
 The value of each generic attribute shall be a set of states of the pre-condition.

+* The value may be a string.
+If this name is specified instead of explicit pre-condition states, then the post-condition states of this entry are used to define all remaining transitions of the map.
+The value shall be equal to "``default``".

 This type is used by the following types: